 Brown Trout Fishing in the Top of the South Island

-Since the early 1980s, Nelson / Marlborough and the upper West Coast regions of New Zealand’s South Island have become favourite destinations for anglers who love clear waters and wild places.
-It is now a must-do for any fly-angler serious about their sport.
-Now’s the time to come fly-fish and explore the amazing rivers at the top of the South Island and catch some of the best quality brown trout in the world.
+Nelson / Marlborough and the upper West Coast regions of New Zealand’s South Island have become favourite destinations for any fly-angler serious about their sport.
+If you love clear waters and wild places come and explore the amazing rivers at the top of the South Island and catch some of the best quality brown trout in the world.

 - The Open Season for trout fishing in the top of the South Island is from October 1st to April 30th on all rivers.

-- November to March is historically the most popular period for overseas visitors to fish here, but there is excellent fly fishing at any time during the season.
+- November to March is the most popular period for overseas visitors to fish here.
+There is however excellent fly fishing at any time during the season.